 An undergraduate student is placed on academic probation at the end of any quarter (except for the first quarter at the University, when an academic warning is issued), in which his or her cumulative grade-point average falls below 2.00.
 Once on probation, the student must attain at least a 2.50 for each succeeding quarter’s work, until the cumulative grade-point average is raised to a 2.00, or the student is dropped for low scholarship.

-A student who has been dropped under low scholarship rules will be readmitted to the University upon review of a reinstatement petition submitted to their program office.
-A student readmitted, after being dropped under these rules, reenters on academic probation.
-The student's grade-point average is the same as when dropped from the University, and the student may not use grades from other colleges or universities to raise his or her UW grade-point average.
-A readmitted student is dropped if he or she fails to attain either a 2.50 grade-point average for the following quarter's work, or a cumulative UW grade-point average of 2.00 at the end of that quarter.
+A student who has been dropped under low scholarship rules will be reinstated to the University upon review of a reinstatement petition submitted to their program office.
+A student reinstated, after being dropped under these rules, reenters on academic probation.
+The student’s grade-point average is the same as when dropped from the University, and the student may not use grades from other colleges or universities to raise his or her UW grade-point average.
+A reinstated student is dropped if he or she fails to attain either a 2.50 grade-point average for the following quarter’s work, or a cumulative UW grade-point average of 2.00 at the end of that quarter.
 The student is removed from probation at the end of the quarter in which a cumulative grade-point average of 2.00 or better is reached.

 Senior in final quarter